 Eventually, a photograph featuring Twitchell with Singh torpedoed the scam.
 A considerable number of Eckists, as they are called, dolefully abandoned the organization.
 Heartbroken, many felt, legitimately it seems to me, as though Twitchell had duped, even swindled, them.
 In my own case, I recall that only a minor postal miscommunication between me, at around thirteen-years old, and the movement’s Las Vegas headquarters (subsequently in Menlo Park, California, and presently in Chanhassen, Minnesota) prevented me from membership.
 Their returned letter could have dampened my enthusiasm, but I had already lost interest.
 Yet, my attraction to Surat Shabd Yoga resumed in earnest several years later.

 Kirpal Singh (middle) and Paul Twitchell (far right)

-I was, therefore, ultimately initiated, following my ethnographic interests, into three other factions of the contemplative Surat Shabd Yoga:
+I was, therefore, ultimately initiated, following my ethnographic or participant–observational interests as a sociologist, into three other factions of the contemplative Surat Shabd Yoga:

 Due to the primarily inner transmissions of successorship, the neo–Sikh Surat Shabd Yoga movement has repeatedly divided.
 It began, however, with Agrah (Hindi, आग्रह [MP3], Āgraha), India’s Shri Shiv Dayal Singh Sahab (Hindi, श्री शिव दयाल सिंह साहब [MP3], Śrī Śiva Dayāla Siṃha Sāhaba), 1818–1878.
 He was, occupationally, a banker.
 Among his followers, he was known by the reverential title of Soamiji Maharaj (Hindi, स्वामी जी महाराज [MP3], Svāmī Jī Mahārāja, “respectful and sovereign master”).